LuckyDL/easyPing--python3.6/README.md

 # easyPing--python3.6
     easyPing is a widget to check which IP is in use in your LAN

-development environment：
+## Environment：

-   python3.6 + PyQt5
+   * python3.6

-For now it can only used in windows.
+   * PyQt5

+For now it can only used in win7.
 I have not test it in other OS.